xiaofei-du/paperNotes/TrackingPapers.md

 - **SORT:Simple Online and Realtime Tracking.** Alex Bewley, Zongyuan Ge, Lionel Ott, Fabio Ramos, Ben Upcroft.
 ICIP (2016). \[[paper](https://arxiv.org/abs/1602.00763)\]\[[code](https://github.com/abewley/sort)\]

-  ​:green_book:​ *The online tracking framework in the paper focuses on frame-to-frame predication and association.
+  ​:green_book: *The online tracking framework in the paper focuses on frame-to-frame predication and association.
 It leverages the state-of-the-art detection results, and combines with a classic, simple yet efficient online tracking framework using Kalman filter as motion model and Hungarian alforithm for data asscociation.*

   - _Note that the appearance features are ignored in tracking to avoid adding overhead into the framework._
   - _The paper identifys the <u>detection quality</u> as a key factor incluencing the tracking performance.
 So rather than aiming to design a tracking framework which is robust to deteciton errors, it chooses to explore the power of advanced CNN to solve the detection problem directly._